taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 ###### 4.1.1 	Description and Priority

 New users will create a unique account to which their personal information will be stored.
-This will be a high priority feature since it involves a security issue.
+This will be a high priority feature.

 ###### 4.1.2 	Stimulus/Response Sequences